Slamsneider/SimpleHtmlChatAgents/README.md

 ## Code Structure

-- `index.html`: This is the main HTML file for the application.
+- `index.html`: Main HTML file for the application.
-- `apikey.js`: This file contains the API key for OpenAI's API.
+- `apikey.js`: Contains the API key for OpenAI's API.
-- `agents.js`: This file contains the definitions for the different agents.
+- `agents.js`: Agent definitions.
-- `functions.js`: This file contains the main functionality of the application, including sending messages and handling responses.
+- `functions.js`: Main functionality of the application, including sending messages and handling responses.
-- `styles.css`: This file contains the CSS styles for the application.
+- `styles.css`: CSS styles for the application.

 ## About OpenAi Models
 ### Temperature